Rani Durgavati History – Information in English

 She greatly enhanced the quality of life for everyone in her realm, winning the respect of her people.
 Rani constructed reservoirs to help farmers, Ranital reservoir built close to Jabalpur as one of example.

-Her initiative and help of her assistants make it possible to built Cherital.
-Also Adhartal built by Adhar Kayastha was famous and 3 miles from Jabalpur.
+Her initiative and the help of her assistants make it possible to build Cherital.
+Also, Adhartal built by Adhar Kayastha was famous and 3 miles from Jabalpur.
 She also supported education liberally.

-When Asaf Khan traveled to Narrai, positioned between two rivers—the Gaur and the Narmada—and steep terrain on one side to wage a defensive war.
+When Asaf Khan traveled to Narrai, he was positioned between two rivers—the Gaur and the Narmada—and steep terrain on one side to wage a defensive war.

-The two parties have completely opposite situation with respect to weapons, soldiers.
-Because on Mughal side, Asaf Khan equipped with armors, weapons, well-trained soldiers, on the other side Rani Durgavati had outdated weapons with inexperienced soldiers.
+The two parties have completely opposite situations with respect to weapons, soldiers.
+Because on the Mughal side, Asaf Khan equipped with armors, weapons, well-trained soldiers, on the other side Rani Durgavati had outdated weapons with inexperienced soldiers.

-During the war commander Arjun Das fall down.
-Hence Rani Durgavati took command of entire army.
-On her command, soldiers attack enemy as soon as they approached valley.
+During the war commander Arjun Das fell down.
+Hence, Rani Durgavati took command of the entire army.
+On her command, soldiers attacked enemy as soon as they approached the valley.

 Memorials